kjantzer/bui/elements/dragdrop/README.md

 })

-// or setup listner for specific action dragdropEl.addEventListener('dragged', e=>{})
+// or setup listener for specific action dragdropEl.addEventListener('dragged', e=>{})
 ```